lmondada/dphil-thesis/content/02_quantum/04_litt.md

 [^mainstr]: Or at least, as mainstream as can be within such a niche field.

-A more recent development for quantum compilers is the focus on scalability and first class support for hybrid quantum-classical computations.
+A more recent development for quantum compilers is the focus on scalability and first class support for hybrid quantum-classical computations, which followed improvements in quantum hardware @Corcoles2021 @Graham2023 @Pino2021.
 We have started to see in this chapter that in this new light, quantum circuits may not be the ideal representation for quantum computations.
 Moving away from circuits however requires us to rebuild our quantum